What is Disordered Eating?

 (Heatherton, T. & Baumeister, T. Binge Eating As Escape From Self-Awareness, Psychological Bulletin 1991, Vol 110, No.1)

 There are many reasons why people develop and maintain an eating disorder or eating problem.
-Some of these include that the eating disorder is a manifestation of other psychological issues such as anxiety or depression, it can be a coping mechanism, it can offer a (false) sense of control or a false sense of success or confidence, (e.g. when one is praised for losing weight), and so on.
+There are several contributing factors that can lead to the development of an eating disorder.
+For some people eating disorders can be a coping mechanism, it can offer a (false) sense of control or a false sense of success or confidence, (e.g. when one is praised for losing weight), and so on.
 Using or restricting food in these circumstances is not effective long term and finding different, more healthful ways of managing these issues can often be helpful in letting go of the eating problem.

 Healing Disordered Eating